shekhar-maker/shekhar-maker/README.md

 - 👋 Hi, I’m @shekhar-maker
-- 👀 I’m interested in fulstack web development
+- 👀 I’m interested in java full Stack Development
 - 🌱 I’m currently learning master degree in computer appilication
 - 💞️ I’m looking to collaborate on group of people or who want to join me
 - 📫 How to reach me shekharpalai9@gmail.com